JPVentura135/SDSS_Project_129/README.md

 ### Getting on the email list + setting up trac account:

 Before getting into the particulars of the project, lets get plugged into the SDSS information stream.
-You'll want to get signed up with the SDSS-IV mailing list at this [link](https://mailman.sdss.org/mailman/listinfo/sdss4-general) and the SDSS trac page (basically the SDSS blog/wiki page) at this [link.](https://trac.sdss.org/register) The wiki is super important, as there's a lot of collaboration information that's only available there (for example, links to the places where data is hiding and future meeting schedules).
+You'll want to get signed up with the SDSS-IV mailing list at this [link](https://mailman.sdss.org/mailman/listinfo/sdss4-general) and the SDSS trac page (the SDSS blog/wiki page) at this [link.](https://trac.sdss.org/register) The wiki is super important, as there's a lot of collaboration information that's only available there (for example, links to the places where data is hiding and future meeting schedules).
 I also think that with the wiki registration comes access to the SDSS collaboration-only pages.

 ### Introductory exercises: